 6.2.
 The oven shall be set at either (40 ± 2) °C or (65 ± 2) °C. The test shall be carried out at either of the above temperatures for seven days, unless otherwise stated in the specification sheets.

-6.3 On completion of the 7 day period, the rolls shall be placed in the standard atmosphere of (23 ± 1) °C and (50 ± 5) % relative humidity for 2 hours.
+6.3 After completion of the seven days period, the rolls shall be placed in the standard atmosphere of (23 ± 1) °C and (50 ± 5) % relative humidity for 2 hours.

-6.4 Visual examination shall be made at the end of thetwo hour period.
+7. Observation of changes7.1 Visual examination shall be made at the end of the two hour period.
 All apparent changes which are noticeable shall be recorded, particularly telescoping, distortion, air pockets, etc.

-7. Observation

-of Changes 7.1A further examination will be carried out by unwinding the roll at a speed of 300 mm/s, with the tape strip being unwound at an angle of 90° tangentially to the roll.

-7.2 After discarding the first three turns of tape any breakage, twisting, adhesive offsetting which occurs is reported, as is also any delamination in the case of paper tapes.
+7.2 A further examination will be carried out by unwinding the roll radially at a speed of approximately 300 mm/s.
+After discarding the first three turns of tape any breakage, twisting, adhesive offsetting which occurs shall be noted, also any delamination in the case of paper tapes.

-7.3 Depending on the use to which the tape is to be applied, further testing may be carried out by measuring properties such as linear adhesive power, tangential adhesive power, unwind force, etc. The corresponding Afera test methods shall be used.
-It is recommended to compare the values obtained both before and after exposure, to prevent errors of personal judgement.
+7.3 Depending on the use to which the tape is to be applied, further testing may be carried out The corresponding Afera test methods shall be used.
+It is recommended to compare the values obtained both before and after exposure.

+8. Test Report

+:

-8. Report 8.1 The report shall contain the following:
+8.1 The test report shall comprise:

-8.1.1 Complete identification, if available, of the PSA tape tested, including the type, source, manufacturer’s code, lot number, and form in which it was received.

-8.1.2 Statement that this test method was used, the temperature selected and duration of test, if this differs from 7 daysand any deviations from the method as written

-8.1.3 Visual observations made at the end of the 2 hour cooling period in the standard atmosphere.

-8.1.4 Observations made during the unrolling test.

-8.1.5 The results of tests carried out both before and after exposurewhere additional optional Afera tests are performed.
+- Reference to this Afera TM

+- Full designation of the tested sample material

+- Testing conditions, temperature and duration of test

+- Results

+- Any deviation from the procedure described in this method that may influence the results

+- Date of the test

 Issued September 2019